About Gaps in Stock Charts

 The reason is because often the giant Buy Side Institutions have already bought the stock weeks ago.
 They are aware of the coming news and are planning on selling as the news reaches you, the Retail Trader.

-Your goal should be to always be in a stock before the gap occurs rather than trying to rush and chase the crowd.
-By being in early, you will be trading with the Institutional Traders rather than against them.
+Your goal is to always be in a stock before a gap occurs, rather than trying to rush and chase it.
+By getting in early, you will be trading with the giant Buy Side Institutions rather than against them.

-Stocks that will gap are a smaller cap stock with fewer outstanding shares than most big blue chips, and big popular stocks.
-The fewer outstanding shares the more likely a stock will gap especially on news, since there is a limited number of shares available to trade.
+Stocks that will gap are Small Cap stocks.
+They have fewer outstanding shares than most big blue chips, and the big popular stocks.
+The fewer outstanding shares a stock has then the more likely it will gap especially on news, since there is a limited number of shares available to trade.

 Limit Orders can get the Retail Trader into a stock that is moving down or against the direction they want the stock to move, which is a bad idea.

-The chart example below shows common candlestick chart stock gaps.
+The chart example below shows Common Gaps in candlestick patterns.

 Martha Stokes CMT

-TechniTrader technical analysis using a TC2000 chart, courtesy of Worden Bros.
+TechniTrader technical analysis using a FreeStockCharts chart, courtesy of Worden Bros. and FreeStockCharts.com